How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 Step 2: Complete the Salesperson Licensing Course (4-6 Months)

 This is where you'll spend most of your time.
-The Nova Scotia Real Estate Commission requires completion of the Salesperson Licensing Course administered by the Nova Scotia Association of REALTORS® (NSAR), which involves completing an online course within a six-month time frame.
+The Nova Scotia Real Estate Commission requires completion of the Salesperson Licensing Course administered by the Nova Scotia Association of REALTORS® (NSAR).

 You have two course options:

-• Duration: Six-month time frame to complete, self-paced
+• Duration: Up to 6 months to complete, self-paced

 • Format: Completely online with virtual learning components